Trappudden Vindbåk

 2024

-Trappuden Vindbåk stands adjacent to a scenic hiking trail on Trappudden in a coastal nature reserve.
+Trappudden Vindbåk is a wind shelter located on the island of Holmön in the Baltic Sea (northern Sweden).
+The shelter stands adjacent to a scenic hiking trail on Trappudden in a coastal nature reserve.
 The land uplift is evident here – the shingle fields covered in beautiful ancient lichens.
 The structure is inspired by an old sea mark – a beacon.
 The top of the building is at about the same level as the sea was when the first people started to inhabit Holmön.
 Each division of the facade represents 100 years of land uplift.

 ©MMXXI